-However, Jesus speaks a prayer what would be utter blasphemy if He were a mere prophet or simply a teacher.
+However, Jesus speaks a prayer that would be utter blasphemy if He were a mere prophet or simply a teacher.
 In John 17, He prays:

 Now, Father, glorify Me together with Yourself, with the glory which I had with You before the world was.
 John 17:5

-The religious leaders must have lost their mind when they heard this.
+The religious leaders must have lost their minds when they heard this.
 Hence, why they sought to kill Him.